Jessica Watkins: NEEMO 23

 Watkins participated in NEEMO mission 23 from June 10 to 22, 2019.
 This mission tested technologies and objectives for deep space mission and lunar explorations on the seafloor.
 Watkins’ NEEMO mission was the first of its kind to feature an all-female research team led by Italian astronaut Samantha Cristoforetti.

 Personal life

 Watkins' parents live in Lafayette, Colorado.
 She has one sister.
-Her hobbies include soccer, rock climbing, skiing, and creative writing.

 Awards and honors

 Watkins has received numerous awards for her career, academic, and athletic accomplishments, including: